Buckshot vs. Slug: What’s the Difference Between These Shotgun Shells?

 Stopping Power/Penetration

-A 12-gauge shotgun is highly regarded by military, law enforcement, and civilian shooters for being an incredibly powerful firearm for close range defensive situations or hunting.
+The 12 Gauge shotgun is highly regarded by military, law enforcement, and civilian shooters for being a powerful firearm in close-range situations.

-Buckshot is incredibly effective at closer distances while slugs will be more effective at longer ranges.
+Buckshot is effective at closer distances, whereas slugs are more effective at longer ranges.

-As buckshot fires multiple projectiles at once, it offers shooters multiple opportunities to strike internal organs with each individual pellet.
-As most 00 buckshot 2.75 inch shells have 8 or 9 pellets, firing one buckshot round is akin to firing 8-9 9mm Luger rounds into a target all at once.
+Since a buckshot shell fires multiple projectiles at once, it offers shooters multiple chances to strike internal organs: one for each individual pellet.
+Most 2.75” 00 buckshot shells have eight or nine pellets, so firing one is roughly equivalent to firing a 32 ACP just as many times.

-A slug will generally penetrate deeper into a target than buckshot as it focuses all its energy into a smaller area.
-This can be a good or bad thing as shotgun slugs are known to over penetrate.
+A slug usually penetrates deeper into its target than buckshot, as it focuses all its energy into a smaller area.
+This can be a good or bad thing.
+A slug’s propensity for penetration may cause it to pass through its target entirely, which can jeopardize innocent bystanders in a populated environment.

 Price/Availability

-Buckshot rounds are generally less expensive than slugs.
+Buckshot ammo is generally less expensive than slug loads.

-The difference in price is often attributed to the difference in materials cost between the two types of shotgun ammo.
-Buckshot pellets and rifled slugs are typically made from solid lead, however it is considerably simpler and requires less quality control to cast a round ball as opposed to a rifled slug.
-Furthermore, shotgun slugs are often loaded with more gunpowder to achieve the desired muzzle velocities and pressures, which further increases the cost of production.
+The difference in price is attributable to the difference in material costs.
+Buckshot pellets and rifled slugs are both typically made of alloyed lead, although it is considerably simpler to cast a round ball as opposed to a rifled slug.
+Furthermore, shotgun slugs are often loaded with more powder to achieve higher muzzle velocities, which further increases its production cost.

-The best shotgun ammo for hunting primarily depends on state and local regulations as well as the expected range a hunter expects to take shots.
+The best shotgun ammo for hunting primarily depends on state and local regulations, as well as the expected range a hunter expects to fire across.

-Also endure you follow all of local laws regarding hunting deer with buckshot, as some states and territories prohibit their use and only allow the use of shotgun slugs for deer.
+Make sure to follow all local deer hunting laws.
+Some states and territories prohibit the use of buckshot, allowing only slugs for deer.

-The 12 gauge shotgun is highly respected as an incredibly effective home defense tool.
-Many homeowners rely on the stopping power that 12 gauge shells offer, however there is quite the debate raging over the choice of loading slug vs buckshot in your home defense shotgun.
+The 12 Gauge shotgun is an effective home defense tool.
+Many homeowners rely on the stopping power that 12 Gauge shells offer, though there is quite a debate as to whether buckshot or slug ammo is better for defense.

-There’s no doubt that a slug to center mass would be extremely effective at stopping a bad guy in their tracks.
-However, the problem with slugs is not their effectiveness on 2-legged varmints, but rather over penetration being the main concern.
+A slug to the center mass would be extremely effective at stopping a bad guy in their tracks.
+However, the main concern with slugs is not their effectiveness on two-legged varmints, but rather over-penetration.

-Unless you live in the country without any neighbors within 400 yards or more, slugs are not recommended for home defense.
-The danger of over penetration is simply too high to use a slug indoors.
+Unless you live in the country without any neighbors within 400 yards, slugs are not recommended for home defense.
+The danger of over-penetration is simply too high.

-Many shotgun ammo manufacturers like Remington, Hornady, and Winchester currently offer buckshot defense loads specifically tailored for home defense.
-These loads maximize the penetration capability of buckshot while minimizing the potential for over-penetration making them ideal for protecting your loved ones from harm.
+Shotgun ammo manufacturers like Remington, Hornady, and Winchester currently offer buckshot defense loads specifically tailored for home defense.
+These loads maximize the penetration capability of buckshot while minimizing the potential for over-penetration, making them ideal for protecting your loved ones from harm.

 Conclusion: Slug vs Buckshot

-Choosing between shooting a slug vs buckshot primarily comes down to identifying your engagement distance and your intended target.
+Choosing between slugs and buckshot primarily comes down to identifying your engagement distance and intended target.

-For big game hunting at longer distances, a 12 gauge slug is hard to beat and makes for potent whitetail and bear medicine.
-For self-defense or short-range hunting, some tried and true double-aught buckshot will be more than enough to handle anything that crosses your path.
+For big game hunting over longer distances, a 12 gauge slug is hard to beat.
+It’s potent whitetail and bear medicine.
+For self-defense or short-range hunting, some tried-and-true double-aught buckshot will be more than enough to handle anything that crosses your path.

-Regardless of what type of shotgun shooting you plan on engaging in, make sure you stock up on all of your buckshot and slugs here at Ammo.com!
-For those looking to purchase in larger quantities, consider our bulk 12 gauge ammo options to ensure you’re well-prepared for any situation.
+Regardless of which type of shooting you plan on engaging in, make sure you stock up on all of your buckshot and slugs here at Ammo.com!
+Consider our bulk 12 gauge ammo options to ensure you’re well-prepared for any situation.

 Ammo Comparisons